 By far the most precious thing you can give overnight guests is privacy.
 It's so awkward to be a guest; you feel on display, like you have no control over your situation.

-Provide a little sanctuary for your overnight guests.
-Offer them a retreat where they can go and regroup.
-These tips for hosting overnight guest will help ensure they feel at home in your home.
+Provide a little sanctuary for your overnight guests; a retreat where they can go and regroup.
+These tips for hosting overnight guests will help ensure they feel at home in your home.

 Here are the basics to include to make a room comfy and cozy for your overnight guests:

 These lovely amenities are simply icing on the cake.
 These aren't essential - but providing them might get you back in the will.

 Yeah, you love Uncle Scott - but do you really want to negotiate around his shaving supplies?
 For extra comfort, stock the guest bath with: